ibm-ecosystem-engineering/Watson-NLP/readme.md

 # Watson-NLP
-This is designed to demonstrate application of Watson NLP on industry use-cases
+This repo is for demos of the Watson NLP library.